 Welcome to the Amazon Simple Queue Service Getting Started Guide.
-Amazon Simple Queue Service is a messaging queue service: it's a service that handles message or work flows between other components in a system.
+Amazon Simple Queue Service (Amazon SQS) is a messaging queue service: it's a service that handles message or work flows between other components in a system.

 The following video walks you through the example presented in this guide.

 You may find the following related resources useful as you work with this service.